gojimmypi/IoT_BBQ/README.md

 # IoT_BBQ
-ESP8266 Based Temperature and Propane Tank Weight Project
+ESP8266 Based Grill Temperature and Propane Tank Weight Project

 First you need a NodeMCU ESP8266 like this one: